mompiou/index/README.md

 * Python 2.7 with numpy, matplotlib, PIL, Tkinter (use Enthought Canopy or Anaconda)
 * Mac Users need Active Tcl installed
+* If you want to use the script index-pyqt.py you'll need to install PyQt4.

 # User guide